Have you stopped seeing your best friend’s or ex-friend’s uploads or remarks suddenly on your Facebook’s NewsFeed?

 Keened on getting them back, and knowing that messaging them privately, or just liking their comments is impossible, you are left wondering: “how long can this block last?”

-Truthfully, there is absolutely no length of time that can quantify the imposed exile your best friend or pal have given you.
+Truthfully, there is absolutely no length of time that can quantify the imposed exile your best friend or pal has given you.

 It can last for many years.
 And when I mean many, I’m not pinning a number to it.